steffenheyne/EDeNseq/README.md

 This means also that nothing is indexed for a seq without BED entry as well as if there is a BED entry without sequence in the FASTA file.

-Note: Currently only in clustering mode, no BED file is necessary and all provided sequences are used!

-## Create BED file for large fasta file
+### 3.1.2 Create BED file for large fasta file

 One can use samtools for this purpose: `samtools faidx my_genomes.fa.gz`

 Then best use `awk` or a simlar tool to get the columns in the right order!

+# 4. Sequence Clustering

+EDeNseq can be used to cluster large-scale sequence dataset.

+In clustering mode, no BED file is necessary and all provided sequences are used!

+**NOTE:** Clustering is under development!

 ## Download bacterial reference genomes from NCBI